Bill

 AI Summary

-This bill makes several changes to the laws governing consolidated local governments, which are entities formed by merging a city and its county.
-It modifies the composition and legal counsel options for ethics commissions, allowing them to use the county attorney's office or procure outside legal services.
-The bill also introduces stricter rules for redrawing council districts to ensure population equality and compactness, and allows local health and solid waste boards' regulations to be overridden by the consolidated government council within 45 days.
-Additionally, it permits the consolidated local government council, or its major political caucuses, to hire their own legal counsel, and mandates the creation of an office of internal audit headed by an appointed chief audit executive.
-The bill also lowers the population requirement for incorporating new cities within a consolidated local government to 3,000 and adjusts the petition signature threshold, while also granting a one-year period for petition completion.
-Furthermore, it allows for the sub-classification of property into "land" and "improvements" for tax purposes within the former first-class city area, and establishes specific controls on calculating tax rates and applying homestead exemptions.
+This bill makes several changes to the governance and operations of consolidated local governments, which are entities formed by merging a city and its county.
+Key provisions include specifying the composition of the ethics commission in a consolidated local government, allowing it to use the county attorney's office for legal counsel, and establishing controls on council district formation and redistricting to ensure population equality and prevent gerrymandering.
+It also allows local health and solid waste management boards' regulations to be overridden by the consolidated local government council within 45 days, and clarifies that the council cannot refuse to accept legislation that meets specific formatting requirements.
+The bill grants the consolidated local government council, or its major political caucuses, the ability to hire legal counsel.
+Furthermore, it mandates the creation of an office of internal audit headed by an appointed chief audit executive.
+The bill also adjusts the requirements for incorporating new cities within a consolidated local government, lowering the population threshold and petition signature requirement, and grants the council the power to sub-classify property into land and improvements for tax purposes within the former first-class city area, with specific rules for calculating tax rates and applying homestead exemptions.
 Finally, it outlines the transition for current ethics commission members and chief audit executives.

 Committee Categories